chocograhams/gradatlas/README.md

-# 🎓 GradAtlas Flask App
+# GradAtlas Flask App

 GradAtlas is a one-page web application built with Flask that allows graduate students and organizers to:

 - Search for academic and social meetups by tag, location, name, or description
 - Select events of interest using checkboxes
-- Export selected events into a downloadable CSV file
+- Export selected events into a downloadable CSV or JSON file

-This is perfect for institutions or student communities that want a lightweight, local event discovery and export tool.
+- Manage events using a browser-based admin panel with PostgreSQL

 ---